XieQi2015/MHF-net/BMHF-net/README.md

 You can also run CAVEmain.py while setting FLAGS.mode in line 23 as 'test' to test all the 12 testing samples.
 The trained network parameters need to be download form https://pan.baidu.com/s/1_qo1a_uF8LzRRqLWg27rLg, Extraction code (提取码): m583.

-We randomly generate spectral response R random combination of real spectral responses obtained from 28 cameras, they are:
+We randomly generate spectral response R by random combination of real spectral responses obtained from 28 cameras, they are:
 ![We should have a image here](https://github.com/XieQi2015/ImageFolder/raw/master/MHFnet/R.gif)
 ![We should have a image here](https://github.com/XieQi2015/ImageFolder/raw/master/MHFnet/Y.gif)